-To expedite the opening of a new eastbound onramp and the pedestrian/bicycle pathway from Yerba Buena Island, the TBPOC has decided to split the bridge dismantling project into at least two contracts.
-The dismantling of the superstructure of the main cantilever section of the existing bridge has been incorporated into the YBITS #2 contract, while the remaining portions of the existing bridge will be removed by separate contract(s) still in design.
+To expedite the opening of a new eastbound on ramp and the pedestrian/bicycle pathway from Yerba Buena Island, the TBPOC decided to split the bridge dismantling project into at least two contracts.
+The dismantling of the superstructure of the main cantilever section of the existing bridge has been incorporated into the YBITS #2 contract, while the remaining portions of the existing bridge will be removed by separate contracts still in design.
+Caltrans plans on advertising the demolition of the 504 and 288 superstructures in late 2013.
+Marine foundation demolition will follow at a later time.